OceanGym: A Benchmark Environment for Underwater Embodied Agents: Experiments

 \subsection{Experimental Settings}

 To thoroughly evaluate the perception and decision capabilities of MLLMs in underwater environments, we conduct experiments using a variety of models\footnote{Note that our setup is designed to real-world deployment of MLLMs in the future; accordingly, we prioritize smaller-scale models that can run natively on edge devices.}.
-Among the open-source models, we assess MiniCPM-V-4.5 \citep{minicpm} and Qwen2.5-VL-7B \citep{qwenvl_2.5}.
-For proprietary models, we test GPT-4o-mini \citep{gpt4o} and Gemini-2.5 \citep{gemini}. \textbf{We run each task three times and report the average results.}
+Among the open-source models, we assess MiniCPM-V-4.5 \citep{minicpm}, GLM-4.5V \citep{GLM-4.5V} and Qwen2.5-VL-7B \citep{qwenvl_2.5}.
+For proprietary models, we test GPT-4o-mini \citep{gpt4o} and Gemini-2.5-Flash \citep{gemini}. \textbf{We run each task three times and report the average results.} Humans provide perception and decision-making answers based on tasks, and operate underwater robots through keyboards for decision-making tasks.